KillerShoaib/KillerShoaib.github.io/content/posts/tAI/index.en.md

 That's it!
 Now you can use `tAI` by running `tai` command in the terminal.
 I know it's a bit more complicated than the simple pip install but it is much more robust.
 And if you're using `Ubuntu 22` or above you can't direcly install via `pip`.
 \
 \
-**There is a neat trick which you can use to create a bash function and call the function directly from the terminal**.
+**There is a neat trick which you can use so that you don't have to activate the virtual environment everytime you want to use `tAI`.
+You can create a bash function and call the function directly from the terminal**.
 That function will automatically handle the virtual environment activation.
 After you've installed the `tAI` package in the virtual env then just copy paste this bash function inside your `.bashrc` file (or `.zshrc` if you're using `zsh`).
 You'll find this file in the `home` directory (remember this is a hidden file).
 \
 \
 {{< codeblock bash >}}